 |Ongoing Bonus?||No||Discover will match your cash back earned the first 12 months|

 When you compare benefits side-by-side, it’s easy to see why both offers are popular.
-Both cards make it easy to earn cash back without an annual fee, and both let you redeem your points in more than one way.
+Both cards make it easy to earn cash back, and both let you redeem your points in more than one way.

 If you want a signup bonus, for example, the Chase Freedom® is the clear winner.
 If you don’t mind waiting to earn extra rewards, on the other hand, the dollar-for-dollar cash back match offer that comes with the Discover it® Cash Back is a huge benefit.